vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ## AMD Module Loaders

-The standalone downloads or versions installed via Bower are wrapped with UMD so they can be used directly as an AMD module.
+All UMD builds can be used directly as an AMD module.